Skip to Content

 KTVZ

-Utica residents of Karen descent planned to meet Sunday afternoon with Utica Mayor Michael P. Galime, said Daniel Cribb, who works with a Karen community group.
+As the state attorney general and the Utica Police Department investigate the shooting, Nyah’s relatives and other local members of Myanmar’s Karen ethnic minority said they planned to meet Sunday afternoon with Utica Mayor Michael P. Galime.
 A message seeking comment was sent to the mayor’s office.

-According to police, Nyah Mway and another 13-year-old boy were stopped Friday night because they fit descriptions of suspects in an armed robbery that had happened Thursday in the same area.
-One was also walking in the road, a violation of state traffic law.
+According to police, Nyah and another 13-year-old boy were stopped Friday night because they fit descriptions of suspects in an armed robbery that had happened Thursday in the same area, and because one teen was jaywalking.
+The police department declined Sunday to release the armed robbery report and its suspect description, citing the ongoing investigation.

 The officers believed it was a handgun, police said, but it was later determined to be a BB or pellet gun that closely resembled a Glock 17 Gen 5 handgun with a detachable magazine.
 Police released an image showing the device did not have an orange band on the barrel that many BB gun-makers have added in recent years to distinguish their products from firearms.

-Officer Bryce Patterson caught up with Nyah Mway, tackled and punched him, and as the two wrestled on the ground, Officer Patrick Husnay opened fire, body camera video showed.
+Officer Bryce Patterson caught up with Nyah, tackled and punched him, and as the two wrestled on the ground, Officer Patrick Husnay opened fire, body camera video showed.
 Utica Police Chief Mark Williams said at a news conference Saturday that the single shot hit the youth in the chest.

 A bystander video posted to Facebook also showed an officer tackling the teen and punching him as two other officers arrive, then a gunshot ringing out as the teen was on the ground.

 Under New York law, the attorney general’s office looks into every death at the hands of law enforcement.
-The Utica Police Department’s probe, meanwhile, will explore whether officers followed policies and training.
+The police department’s own probe will explore whether officers followed policies and training.

 Karens are among groups warring with the military rulers of Myanmar, the Southeast Asian country formerly known as Burma.
 The army ousted the elected government of Aung San Suu Kyi in 2021 and suppressed widespread nonviolent protests that sought a return to democratic rule.